Guide

 7.2 Overseas police checks

 7.2.1 Overseas police checks must be in accordance with the relevant country’s justice system.
-Some police authorities overseas will only provide a certificate of good conduct or standing.
+Some overseas police authorities will only provide a certificate of good conduct or standing.
 Any such certificates issued by a police authority are valid and can be accepted.
 A certificate of good standing issued by an overseas regulator is not equivalent to a police check but may still be helpful to inform the overall assessment of suitability for a role.

 7.2.2 Further guidance about how individuals can apply for an overseas police check is available on the Home Office website.